 Advanced analytics are what drive forecast accuracy, which is the single greatest contributor to operating efficiency, savings, and customer satisfaction – across all industries.
 So it’s important to define what forecasting means.
 Are we talking about real, statistical forecast engines with advanced automation features and intuitive UIs?
 Or something much less?
 Point is, determine whether a potential vendor is confusing the term forecasting with BI, basic weighted projections or some other capability that is commonly marketed as forecasting.

-2. Know Price from Value
+2. Know Price from Value in ERP

 ERP vendors sometimes discount the forecasting and analytics modules in their systems to coax a purchase.
 This is a clear sign that said modules are low-value giveaways created to flesh out the perceived offering.
 In a white paper, Microsoft describes it’s very own Demand forecasting for AX as “Not best-of-bread forecasting software.”